 - Improved adherence to dietary modifications

-- Specified proper dosing for nutrient supplementation
+- Specified dosing for nutrient supplementation

 - Reduced health risk factors through diet and lifestyle